 - To select a primary care physician and to have access to appropriate specialty care.
 You have the right to a referral to a non-plan specialist for covered services if there is not a plan specialist who is reasonably available to treat your condition.

-- A woman has the right to have access to an OB/GYN provider.
+- To have access to an OB/GYN provider.

-- A woman has the right to a minimum hospital stay of 48 hours following a normal delivery of a child or 96 hours following a cesarean delivery.
+- To a minimum hospital stay of 48 hours following a normal delivery of a child or 96 hours following a cesarean delivery.
 The physician, in consultation with the mother, may discharge the mother and baby prior to the expiration of the minimum stay.